decred/dcrdex/README.md

 *~/.dcrdex/* is the default **app data directory** location used by the DEX server, but can be customized with the `--appdata` command-line argument.

-### Run your asset daemons.
+### Run your asset daemons

-As of writing, only `dcrd`, `bitcoind`, and `litecoind` are supported.
-The `txindex` configuration option must be set.
+Only the **full node** software listed in the [client configuration](#optional-external-software) section are supported for the server.
+The `txindex` configuration options must be set.
 Be sure to specify the correct network if not using mainnet.

 ### Create the assets and market configuration file